tezock/parallel-reading/README.md

 ## Running

-To run this program, you would simply need to download the dataset, and change the `dataset_path` variable to the path of the file you want to test this on.
+To run this program, you would simply need to change the `dataset_path` variable to the path of the file you want to test this on.